 Symptoms of GBS may include the following:

-Like many diseases, the diagnosis of GBS is largely based on a patient’s symptoms as well as their neurologic examination.
-A healthcare provider may also need to order tests to rule out other diseases that may present with similar symptoms as GBS.
+Like many diseases, the diagnosis of GBS is largely based on your symptoms and your neurologic examination.
+Your healthcare provider may also need to order tests to rule out other diseases that may present with similar symptoms as GBS.

 The symptoms of GBS often progress quickly and thus require hospitalization for urgent treatment.
 There are two treatments that may help speed up recovery from GBS: